deeplearning4j/deeplearning4j/troubleshootingneuralnets.md

 ##Learning Rate

-Learning rate is either used as the master step size in adagrad (default) or the step size used for calculating your gradient.
+The learning rate is either used as the master step size in Adagrad (default) or the step size used for calculating your gradient.
 With continuous data, you will want a smaller learning rate.
-With binary, you can often go up to 1e-1.
+With binary, you can often go up to a rate of 1e-1.

-If, when visualizing weights and gradients, you notice your magnitude is too high, try shrinking your learning rate or your weights.
+If, when visualizing weights and gradients, you notice the magnitudes are too high, try shrinking the learning rate or the weights.

 ##Activation Function

 Different data has different optimal activation functions.

-If you use tanh, you can get a bounded range of -1,1 -- and with a combination of zero mean and unit variance that may be a good nonlinear transform for your data.
-If you're dealing with binary data, sigmoid is better.
+Using tanh, you can get a bounded range of -1,1 -- and with a combination of zero mean and unit variance, that may be a good nonlinear transform for the data.
+When dealing with binary data, sigmoid is better.

 ##Visible/Hidden Unit

-If you are using a DBN, pay attention here.
+When using a deep-belief network, pay close attention here.
 An RBM (the component of the DBN used for feature extraction) is stochastic and will sample from different probability distributions relative to the visible or hidden units specified.

 See Geoff Hinton's definitive work, [A Practical Guide to Training Restricted Boltzmann Machines](https://www.cs.toronto.edu/~hinton/absps/guideTR.pdf), for a list of all of the different probability distributions.